nextflow-io/nextflow/docs/process.rst

       '''
     }

-The drawback of this solution is that you will not able to access variables defined in the pipeline script context, in your script block.

-To fix this, define your script by using a double-quote string and `escape` the system environment variables by prefixing them with a back-slash ``\`` character, as shown in the following example::
+Otherwise, you can define your script with double-quotes and escape the system environment variables by prefixing them with a back-slash ``\`` character, as shown in the following example::

     process doOtherThings {